oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 }
 ~~~

-SD-JWT-based Verifiable Credentials {{SD-JWT.VC}} introduce the usage of Status List in Section 3.2.2.2.
+SD-JWT-based Verifiable Credentials {{SD-JWT.VC}} introduce the usage of status mechanism in Section 3.2.2.2.
 The "status" object uses the same encoding as a JWT as defined in {{referenced-token-jose}}.

 The following is a non-normative example for a Referenced Token in SD-JWT-VC serialized form as received from an Issuer: